canonical/craft-parts/docs/explanation/overlays.rst

 The overlay state for a particular part includes the overlay script and any overlay filesets.
-The list of overlay packages is included in the state of the pull step, so if the list of overlay packges is changed, the pull step for the part will re-run.
+The list of overlay packages is included in the state of the pull step, so if the list of overlay packages is changed, the pull step for the part will re-run.
 If the :ref:`overlay is visible <overlay_visibility>` to a part, the overlay integrity code is added to future steps of the part, ensuring proper invalidation of those steps if overlay data changes.